Frequently Asked Questions for Graduate-level Physics Degree Applicants

 What percentage of admitted applicants receive Assistantships?

-100% of admitted applicants are offered an Assistantship.
+100% of admitted PhD applicants are offered an Assistantship.
 Normally, we do not offer admission to US or to international applicants unless we are able to provide both an Assistantship and a full tuition scholarship.
 This applies whether the student joins in fall (August) or in spring (January).
+Incoming Masters students are generally not considered for Graduate Assistantships.

 Will my chance of admission be improved if I indicate in my application that I don't need an Assistantship?

 As explained in the previous answer, we automatically assume that every applicant needs an Assistantship.
 Sometimes an applicant already has a special fellowship from some organization, or has an agreement with an employer who will support the applicant's graduate education either part-time or full-time.
 Of course, we look very favorably on applications of this kind, and we will "go the extra mile" to help such applicants to meet our academic criteria for admission into our graduate-level physics degree programs.
-Applicants in this particular situation are normally not required to have taken the Physics GRE exam.
+The Masters of Science degree is a full time program that normally requires external support.

 Courses & Exams